INDEX MATCH Every Nth Column in Google Sheets

 Published on

-Example of INDEX MATCH every nth column in Google Sheets
+Sample table showing INDEX MATCH every nth column in Google Sheets with quarterly production data

-We typically use the MATCH function to match a value and the INDEX function to offset that result.
+We typically use MATCH to locate a value and INDEX to offset that result.

-If there are multiple matching values, we will use the FILTER function instead to return all of them.
+If there are multiple matching values, we can use the FILTER function to return all of them.

-Once you have learned this technique, you can apply it to INDEX MATCH a maximum value or any other specific value in Google Sheets.
+Once you’ve learned this technique, you can apply it to find the maximum value or any other specific value using INDEX MATCH Every nth Column in Google Sheets.

-INDEX MATCH Minimum Value in Every Nth Column in Google Sheets
+INDEX MATCH Minimum Value for Every Nth Column in Google Sheets

 We will use the above table for the example.
 Here is the formula: